Eunovo/transferxpress/README.md

 # transferxpress
-Send money to anywhere in the world
+Send money to anywhere in the world.